AnesSAD/OCT-AMD-SEGMENTATION/README.md

 Macular Degeneration (AMD) biomarkers in Optical Coherence Tomography (OCT) images.

 AMD is the leading cause of irreversible blindness in elderly populations worldwide.
-Early and accurate detection of AMD biomarkers (drusen, fluid, atrophy) is critical for timely intervention and treatment monitoring.
+Early and accurate detection of AMD biomarkers (layer thickness) is critical for timely intervention and treatment monitoring.

 **Motivation**: This project was developed as part of my research in medical imaging